shiming-chen/Writer-Identification-WLSR/README.md

 - [Feature_Extraction](##Feature_Extraction)
 - [Contact](##Contact)

-This repository is for papper "Semi-Supervised Feature Learning for Off-Line Writer Identification"
+The codes of this repository are for papper "Semi-Supervised Feature Learning for Off-Line Writer Identification"

 ## Dependences
 - Matlab, Matconvnet, Opencv, NVIDIA GPU